 There is nothing that can beat the feel of watching a blockbuster release amidst a cool movie theater.
 But given the circumstances, going out is probably not the best option.
 So, what if you bring the theater to your home?
 Well, short-throw projectors are here to save the day.

-These short-throw projectors are best suited for small rooms and apartments; these short-throw projectors completely transform your home into a movie theater.
+These short-throw projectors are best suited for small rooms and especially these modern thornton place apartments seattle wa; these short-throw projectors completely transform your home into a movie theater.

 Their distance might be short, but their abilities certainly aren’t.
 Complete with excellent HDR and 4k resolution, it will bring back your memories from the days of theater.